Signatures of dephasing by mirror-symmetry breaking in weak-antilocalization magnetoresistance across the topological transition in Pb$_{1-x}$Sn$_{x}$Se: Introduction

 Here, by taking thin films of cubic SnTe-type semiconductors as an example, we show---combining analytic and numerical approaches developed recently \cite{Brzezicki2019}---that the Berry phase for carriers encircling the Fermi loops is quantized to $\pi$ in these systems once inversion symmetry is broken by, for instance, due to the differences in top and bottom surfaces.
-This quantization is independent of the Fermi level position in respect to the bulk bandgap, and occurs for the band arrangement corresponding to topologically nontrivial and trivial phases accessible in Pb$_{1-x}$Sn$_{x}$Se materials with $x>x_c$ and $x <x_c$, respectively, where $x_c=0.16$ \cite{Krizman2018}.
-Our detailed analysis demonstrates that in the studied (111) case, this quantization is associated with crossings of quantum well 2D subbands, protected by ${\cal{T}}$ and ${\cal{M}}$ symmetries, and appearing for both inverted ($x>x_c$) and normal ($x<x_c$) band arrangements.
-This finding, supported by a direct conductance determination, indicates that WAL MR in these layers might be affected not only by doping with magnetic impurities, as found previously in a range of materials \cite{Liu2012d,Tkac:2019_PRL,Sawicki:1986_PRL,Adhikari:2019_PRB}, but also by breaking ${\cal{M}}$.
+This quantization is independent of the Fermi level position in respect to the bulk bandgap, and occurs for the band arrangement corresponding to topologically nontrivial and trivial phases accessible in Pb$_{1-x}$Sn$_{x}$Se materials with $x>x_c$ and $x <x_c$, respectively, where $x_c=0.16$ \cite{assaf2017magnetooptical,Krizman2018}.
+Our detailed analysis supported by a direct conductance determination, indicates that WAL MR in these layers might be affected not only by doping with magnetic impurities, as found previously in a range of materials \cite{Liu2012d,Tkac:2019_PRL,Sawicki:1986_PRL,Adhikari:2019_PRB}, but also by breaking ${\cal{M}}$.